brazil-data-cube/cube-builder/USING.rst

     If you already have the raster size schema *BRAZIL-10*, *BRAZIL-30* and *BRAZIL-64* in your database, you can skip this step.

-First of all, you need to create a Raster Size Schema.
-In order to create a RasterSizeSchema, use the following command:
+The following sections describe how to create Raster Size Schemas for different resolutions.

 Resolution 10 meters (Sentinel 2)